-- d) identity and experience making sense of who we are e) meaning and purpose - f) values and ----- - making sense of life making sense of right and
+d identity and experience making sense of who we are е meaning and purpose making sense of life f values and commitments making sense of right and wrong

 NB: It is important to note that it is not expected that these should in any way be used for assessment purposes in the Sixth Form.
 They are purely to be used for planning purposes to ensure that work of an appropriately challenging nature is provided to stimulate learning.